 Bad grammar: One of the hallmarks of a good scammer is bad grammar.
 Don’t think they’re dumb though, it’s a tried and true scammer technique.
 Be on the lookout for this.

 Getting secret shopper jobs will require that you be attentive and thorough.

 There are a few tricks to completing this type of job successfully, one of which is being good at pretending to be a customer because you may feel a bit sheepish while doing it the first few times.
 But once you get the hang of it you can earn a nice supplemental income every month.

-In the meantime, you can look for opportunities to get paid to test products.
-It’s very similar work to mystery shopping, but you don’t ever have to leave your house.
+It’s very similar work to mystery shopping and you don’t even have to leave your house.

 Have you decided to become a secret shopper?
 Are you applying to become one soon?
 Let us know in the comments!